filename

 Joins an absolute directory with a relative filename.

-, but on platforms with tight
+Similar to join/2, but on platforms with tight

 restrictions on raw filename length and no support for